codekow/demo-computer-vision/README.md

 # simple vision
 Simple sample computer vision demo for edge devices.
 This sample application is built around the yolov5 pre-trained model for object detection in a image and/or video.

+## Release 1.2.1
+- Consolidated web and model server to same container
+- Added deployment for openshift

 ## Release 1.2
 - Consolidated code
 - Updated README file